For the latest COVID-19 vaccine updates please visit www.health.gov.au/covid19-vaccines.

 Adults with Down syndrome are included in the group of people who are eligible due to “underlying medical conditions”.

 People with Down syndrome are at increased risk from COVID-19 and severe COVID-19.
 People who are at increased risk are advised to be extra careful in protecting themselves.

-Children, and young people under 16 or 18 years may be included in Phase 3 if the vaccines are approved for young people.
+Children, and young people under 16 years may be included in Phase 3 if the vaccines are approved for young people.
 This will be announced as more information becomes available.

-Read more about Phase 1b from the Department of Health here:
+Read more about Priority groups for the COVID-19 vaccines from the Department of Health here:

 Understanding vaccines for people with Down syndrome

 Robert Wood Johnson Medical School developed a social story to understand why it’s important to get a COVID-19 vaccine and what to expect before, during, and after vaccination.
 You can find the resource here.

 There are a range of Easy Read resources about COVID-19 and about vaccines on the Department of Health website.